New Student Enrollment

 - When should I register my child for TK/Kindergarten?

-Phase 1 Elementary Pre-Registration (TK-5) begins February 5th, 2018 and ends March 16, 2018.
-You must enroll your student during Phase 1 if you want to enter them in the magnet school lottery (Hacienda, Hammer, and River Glen Schools).
+Phase 1 Elementary Pre-Registration (TK-5) begins February 4th, 2019 and ends March 15th, 2019.
+You must enroll your student during Phase 1 if you would like your child to participate in the magnet school lottery (Hacienda, Hammer, and River Glen).

 - What is the cut-off birthdate for enrolling my child in Kindergarten?